jasongraham/systemd_user_session/Readme.md

 For more useful instructions, see the link above or the [Arch Wiki][] article.

-1. (Optional, only do this if you aren't using a login manager) Install [xorg-launch-helper][] from the AUR.
-For me, when I did this while using slim, it filled my log with errors about how X was already running and this tried to start a new X server every 10 seconds.
-Also caused the login process to be delayed those first 10 seconds while it tried to start.
+1. Install [user-session-units][] from the AUR.
+We need this for our dbus socket.

 2. Install (or link) this repository to the location `$HOME/.config/systemd`.